jovotech/jovo-output/docs/output-config.md

 It includes the following properties:

-* `omitWarnings`: If `true`, it does not log warnings if an output element fails the validation.
+* `omitWarnings`: If `true`, it does not log warnings if an output element gets sanitized.
 * `validation`: If `true`, output properties are validated before and after the conversion.
 [Learn more below](#validation).
 * `sanitization`: If `true`, output properties that exceed their limit get automatically sanitized.
 [Learn more below](#sanitization).